AI · Regulatory · Cross-border

 Where the AI runs, stores, and infers is now a market-entry decision rather than a technical one.

-If counsel has set the AI Act posture and the EU-facing commercial layer still reads as a US startup, describe the file.
+If counsel has set the AI Act strength and the EU-facing website, offer, proof, and follow-up still lands as a US startup, describe the file.

 Tell us which member states matter, where counsel has landed on risk tier, and what the EU customer's legal team has flagged.
 Response within one business day.